PyChina/weekly/content/Issue/issue-374.md

 - [如何用 Python Lambda 函数](https://pycoders.com/link/1895/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn about Python lambda functions.
-You’ll see how they compare with regular functions and how you can use them in accordance with best practices.
+In this step-by-step tutorial, you'll learn about Python lambda functions.
+You'll see how they compare with regular functions and how you can use them in accordance with best practices.

 (`是也乎:`